 Tyrosine is the only amino acid found in proteins having a phenolic group.
 On the addition of Millon's reagent, a pink color forms.
-The presence of Cl^{-} or NH{4}^{+} ions interfere with this reaction.
-You should clean the test tubes and rinse with deionized water before performing this test.
+The presence of Cl^- or NH_4^+ ions interfere with this reaction.
+You should rinse the test tube with deionized water before performing this test.

 - 1. Add 1 mL of egg white solution to each of two clean test tubes; add 1 mL of skim milk to a separate clean test tubes; 1 mL of 0.5% tyrosine solution to another, and 1 mL of 0.5% glycine solution to a fifth clean test tube.
 Label each tube. - 2.
-Add 5 drops of 1.0 M ammonium chloride solution to one of the tubes containing egg white solution to show the effect of NH_4^+ and Cl^- ions on this test. - 3.
+Add 2 drops of 1.0 M ammonium sulfate solution to one of the tubes containing egg white solution to show the effect of NH_4^+ ions on this test. - 3.
 Add 10 drops of Millon reagent to each tube and place the test tubes in a hot water bath for 10 min. - 4.
 Cool the test tubes in an ice bath.
-Add 10 drops of freshly prepared 5% sodium nitrite solution to each tube and note any clumping and/or color formed on the Report Sheet.
-Proteins will form a clump with this test and if tyrosine is present there should be a reddish color.
-The color may appear faint pink in the protein clumps.
+Add 10 drops of freshly prepared 5% NaNO2 solution to each tube and note the color formed on the Report Sheet.